GSA-TTS/identity-handbook/_articles/appdev-i18n.md

 - French (Canada)
 - Spanish (Mexico)

 Translations are requested when content is added or updated on secure.login.gov and login.gov.
-You can find specific guidance on how to request translations in the [login.gov guidance document](https://docs.google.com/document/d/1-wNXxyvxrsUeHkMOfhBpoSTCTZULOXNlCkBdNxiLa3c/edit).
+You can find specific guidance on how to request translations in the [Login.gov guidance document](https://docs.google.com/document/d/1-wNXxyvxrsUeHkMOfhBpoSTCTZULOXNlCkBdNxiLa3c/edit).

 **NOTE:** partners.login.gov and developers.login.gov are not expected to be translated.